rafaelgou/rgou-wp-media/Explanation.md

 ### Dumping files

-A short version of [wp-rocket WP_Filesystem_Direct implementation](https://github.com/wp-media/wp-rocket/blob/adab7a846f85e1edbdeb7e6a63575789d0f0bf7b/inc/functions/files.php#L1142) was used, avoiding needing of `wp-config.php` configuration to force direct access while using `WP_Filesystem`.
+A short version of [wp-rocket WP_Filesystem_Direct implementation](https://github.com/wp-media/wp-rocket/blob/adab7a846f85e1edbdeb7e6a63575789d0f0bf7b/inc/functions/files.php#L1142) was used, without changing any `wp-config.php` configuration to force direct access while using `WP_Filesystem`.

 [`Rgou\WPMedia\Admin::dump_files($crawler)`](https://github.com/rafaelgou/rgou-wp-media/blob/master/classes/Rgou/WPMedia/Admin.php#L271) and [`Rgou\WPMedia\Admin::delete_files()`](https://github.com/rafaelgou/rgou-wp-media/blob/master/classes/Rgou/WPMedia/Admin.php#L291) do the tasks checking the return of `WP_Filesystem_Direct::put_contents()` and `WP_Filesystem_Direct::delete()` to throw exceptions (see next).

 ### Error handling

-The most commmon error is file permission issues while saving.
+File permission issues while saving are the most common error.
 It's expected that the root folder to be writable by the webserver.

 [`try...catch`](https://github.com/rafaelgou/rgou-wp-media/blob/master/classes/Rgou/WPMedia/Admin.php#L128) is used to intercept any error and display a reasonable message for the admin user.
 When an error occurs, the `wp_option` is removed.